nrfconnect/Asset-Tracker-Template/README.md

     <img src="docs/images/claim.png" alt="Claim Device" width="300" />
     </details>

 4. Wait for the device to provision credentials and connect to nRF Cloud over CoAP.
+Once connected, the device should be available under **Device Management** → **Devices**.

 See [Provisioning](docs/common/provisioning.md) for more details.
 </details>